ialbert/genescape-central/README.md

 ## Reducing the tree size

-The tree can get huge, even for a small number of genes.
+The trees can get huge, even for a small number of genes.

 Note the information in the box titles **Function Annotations" you can filter the terms in that box by: